1982 United States Senate election in Texas

 The 1982 United States Senate election in Texas took place on November 2, 1982.
 Incumbent Democratic U.S. Senator Lloyd Bentsen won re-election to a third term in office, defeating Republican U.S. Representative James M. Collins.

+Bentsen's victory in the election was credited with producing a coattail effect that allowed Democrats to win in the concurrent gubernatorial election.